tomhaerter/getjay-backend/apiDoku.md

 ## POST /api/v1/jobOffer/:id/reject
 marks the jobOffer as rejected, archives conversation does not return anything

+## GET /api/v1/chat/
+returns all chat conversations from logged in user

 ## GET /api/v1/chat/:offerId
 returns chat conversation from logged in user with job offerer